poppycocker/BookingCalendar/Calenbar.md

-BookingCalendar
+Calenbar
 =================

-A JS Library for booking table with vertical, daily calendar.
+A JS Library for booking table with horizontal, daily calendar.

 ## 概要